 c) 5 years for other data.

-The following applies for data as mentioned in (3): For data that is the joint property of the licensees in a permit pursuant to these Regulations and which arose from the permit in question, the confidentiality ends when the permit is surrendered or the area from which the data arose is relinquished.
+The following applies for data as mentioned in (3): For data that is the joint property of the licensees in a permit pursuant to these Regulations and which arose from the permit in question, the duty of confidentiality ends when the permit is surrendered or the area from which the data arose is relinquished.
 Information concerning whether data shall be saleable shall be reported to the Norwegian Norwegian Offshore Directorate pursuant to Section 2-6(8).
 The Norwegian Offshore Directorate may stipulate what is regarded as saleable data.
-As regards interpreted data, the confidentiality shall have a duration of 20 years.
-The Norwegian Offshore Directorate may, upon application, shorten the period of confidentiality for interpreted data and extend or shorten the period of confidentiality for data as designated in (3).
+As regards interpreted data, the duty of confidentiality shall have a duration of 20 years.
+The Norwegian Offshore Directorate may, upon application, shorten the period of duty of confidentiality for interpreted data and extend or shorten the period of duty of confidentiality for data as designated in (3).

 The provisions in this Section shall not prevent the Ministry from issuing general statements concerning the activities and concerning the opportunities for finding storage locations, as well as concerning exchange of information as presumed in Act No. 15 of 3 June 1994 relating to the Central Coordinating Register of Legal Entities.